ElenaDatso/wit-react-node-sql/README.md

 ### Overview
 The program is a full-stack web application designed to manage to-do items.
-It uses React for the frontend, Node.js with Express for the backend, and MongoDB Atlas as the database.
+It uses React for the frontend, Node.js with Express for the backend, and a local database.

 ## Features